Salesforce-Offline-Free-Download-v1/salesforce-offline-setup-assistant/SECURITY.md

 ## Supported Versions

-We are committed to ensuring the security of the QuickBooks Offline Setup Assistant.
+We are committed to ensuring the security of the Salesforce Offline Setup Assistant.
 Security patches are provided for the following versions:

 | Version | Supported          |
 | ------- | ------------------ |